nf-core/sarek/docs/usage.md

 ### Using the nf-core containers with pre-downloaded cache

 For common genomes, the VEP and snpEff parameters are pre-populated in the [igenomes.config](https://github.com/nf-core/sarek/blob/master/conf/igenomes.config) file and as such the cache files are included with the specified iGenome.
-However, these are infrequently updated and therefore using a pre-populated cache is preferable.
+However, these are infrequently updated and therefore using the newest available cache is preferable.

 An associated Docker container for some caches is available which includes the cache and can be used.
 However, these are very large and can cause frequent problems so should be avoided and are preserved here for legacy reasons.
 The containers are only created for some species and some cache/tools versions combinations and match the tags of the Docker containers (cf DockerHub tags for these containers [`nfcore/snpeff`](https://hub.docker.com/r/nfcore/snpeff/tags) and [`nfcore/vep`](https://hub.docker.com/r/nfcore/vep/tags).